delfick/photons/docs/start/scripts/photons_action.rst

 Registering a Photons action
 ============================

-All the Photons CLI commands you can run from the ``lifx`` program are an action that has been registered in one of the Photons modules.
-An action is a function that takes in objects that represent the arguments you gave on the command line.
+All the tasks available to the Photons ``lifx`` program are actions that are registered in one of the Photons modules.
+An action is a function that takes in objects that represent the arguments provided on the command line.

-So for example, the ``power_toggle`` action looks like:
+For example, the ``power_toggle`` action is defined as:

 .. code-block:: python